auratechmind/liveloader/README.md

-# SCROLLTOANIMATE
+# LIVELOADER
   A simple jquery for page preloader.

 ## Features
   - Light weight font icon.
-  - Multiple Custom option.
+  - Multiple Custom options.
-  - Display you own image.
+  - Display you own image as loader.
   - Easy to use.

 ## Installation